 I had an opportunity to learn a bit about the history of this modern city during a modified version of Context Travel’s 3-hour Making of Argentina walking tour.
 I say modified as it was customized for us and based on our time constraints.
 Additionally, I suspect we got into more detail about the politics of Argentina than most.

 Puerto Madero Blends the Old and New

 We met our docent, Salome, in the trendy Puerto Madero area.
 She explained to us that this was the original port in Argentina.
 After the new port was built, the original ceased to function and the area fell into disrepair.
 In recent years, it has undergone revitalization.

-You can still see what was of the original port.
+You can still see evidence of the original port.
 Remnants of some of the cranes that once dollied up and down the steel tracks transferring cargo from ship to warehouses remain.
-The old industrial buildings are now multi-use space with retail shops, restaurants, offices and apartments all residing under one roof.
+The old industrial buildings are now multi-use space with retail shops, restaurants, offices, and apartments all residing under one roof.
 This has become a gathering spot for locals and tourists alike.

 The Puente de la Mujer (Bridge of the Woman) connects the Puerto Madero with the new city.
 This is an affluent section popular with young business people.
-The area is predominantly newer apartment buildings, hotels, restaurants and offices.
-A large protected reserve (park) can be found in this part of the city.
+The area is predominantly newer apartment buildings, hotels, restaurants, and offices.
+In this part of the city, you will find a large protected reserve (park).

 We did not get over to that part of the city as our tour concentrated on the history of Buenos Aires.
 Nevertheless, the region is worth noting and is a place we would explore on a repeat visit when we have a bit longer.
 Visiting parks is one of the things I enjoy doing when exploring a new town.
 Observing the activity in local parks tells you how the locals live there day to day life.